-The U.S. Census Bureau has estimated New York City’s population at 8,550,405, as of July 2015.
-This represented an increase of 375,300 residents (or 4.6 percent) over the April 2010 decennial census count of 8,175,133.
+The U.S. Census Bureau has estimated New York City’s population at 8,537,673, as of July 2016.
+This represented an increase of 362,500 residents (or 4.4 percent) over the April 2010 decennial census count of 8,175,133.
 Post-2010 growth translates into an average annual gain of about 62,000 persons, or a compounded 0.7 percent.
-The city has not witnessed such a robust pace of growth since the 1920s.
-Population growth has been fueled by the continued surplus of births over deaths, partly due to record high life expectancy coupled with a net influx of people into the City, a phenomenon not experienced for over a half-century.
+The city has not witnessed such a robust pace of growth in over a half-century.
+Population growth has been fueled by the continued surplus of births over deaths, partly due to record high life expectancy, which has been partly offset by net outflows from the city.

-Each of the City’s five boroughs registered gains in population.
-Brooklyn saw the largest increase among all counties in New York State, up 6.2 percent, followed by the Bronx (5.1 percent), Queens (4.9 percent) and Manhattan (3.7 percent); Staten Island showed the smallest gain (1.2 percent) over the 63-month period.
+Each of the city’s five boroughs registered gains in population.
+The Bronx saw the largest increase among all counties in New York State, up 6.2 percent, followed by Brooklyn (5.0 percent), Queens (4.6 percent), and Manhattan (3.6 percent); Staten Island showed the smallest gain (1.6 percent) over the 75-month period.
 The increase for the Bronx brings it close to its historical high, achieved in 1970, when the population of the borough was at 1.472 million.

 The U.S. Census Bureau prepares estimates of total population for all counties in the United States on an annual basis, using a demographic procedure known as the “administrative records method” (described below).
 This method assumes that post-census population change can be closely approximated with vital statistics data on births and deaths, along with other administrative and survey data that provide a picture of migration patterns.